truenas/documentation/content/TruenasApps/CommunityApps/jellyfin.md

 Jellyfin enables you to collect, manage, and stream media files.
 Official and third-party Jellyfin streaming clients are available on most popular platforms.

-TrueNAS SCALE makes installing Jellyfin easy, but you must use the Jellyfin web portal to configure accounts and manage libraries.
+TrueNAS makes installing Jellyfin easy, but you must use the Jellyfin web portal to configure accounts and manage libraries.

-{{< include file="/static/includes/AppsUnversioned.md" >}}
+{{< include file="/static/includes/ProposeArticleChange.md" >}}

 ## First Steps

-The Jellyfin app in TrueNAS SCALE installs, completes the initial configuration, then starts the Jellyfin web portal.
+The Jellyfin app in TrueNAS installs, completes the initial configuration, then starts the Jellyfin web portal.
-When updates become available, SCALE alerts and provides easy updates.
+When updates become available, TrueNAS alerts and provides easy updates.

 You can configure environment variables at any time after deploying the application.

-SCALE does not need advance preparation.
+TrueNAS does not need advance preparation.

-You can allow SCALE to create the datasets Jellyfin requires automatically during app installation.
+You can allow TrueNAS to create the datasets Jellyfin requires automatically during app installation.
 Or before beginning app installation, [create the datasets]({{< relref "DatasetsSCALE.md" >}}) to use in the **Storage Configuration** section during installation.
 Jellyfin requires two datasets: **config** and **cache**.
 You can organize these as one parent with two child datasets, for example <file>mnt/tank/jellyfin/config</file>, <file>mnt/tank/jellyfin/cache</file>, and so on.